 When the whistle sounds to start play, the players in the wing areas shall be released.
-All other players are confined to their areas until a player of either team has gained possession of the ball, the ball goes out of bounds, the ball crosses the defensive-area line, a whistle stops play for a time-serving penalty, or a whistle restarts play after a non-time-serving foul; when any of these events occurs, the faceoff has ended.
+All other players are confined to their areas until the faceoff has ended.

 Players designated in the midfield area and players designated behind the defensive-area line may not interchange positions before the faceoff has ended, but midfield players may substitute.